-13. Specialist contact information Back to top
+13. Specialist contact information

-SFT:

-Tel: 01722 429233 Sft.admin.neurology@nhs.net Neurology dept, Salisbury District Hosp, SP2 8BJ GWH: Via Cinapsis RUH: Via Cinapsis or g.chohan@nhs.net
+SFT: Tel: 01722 429233 Sft.admin.neurology@nhs.net Neurology dept, Salisbury District Hosp, SP2 8BJ GWH: Via Cinapsis RUH: Via Cinapsis or g.chohan@nhs.net

-14.Additional information Back to top
+14. Additional information

 Where patient care is transferred from one specialist service or GP practice to another, a new shared care agreement must be completed.
 Ensure that the specialist is informed in writing of any changes to the patient's GP or their contact details.